Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/series.md

 ![Multi series type](/static/assets/on-premise/images/report-designer/report-items/chart/series/multi-series-type.png)

+Refer [Chart switcher](./../../../report-items/chart/switch-chart-type/) section, to customize each series using the properties panel.

 ### Series Border

 Series border properties can be used to customize the chart series border in the design.